 “In all actions brought to recover damages for negligence resulting in death or injury to person or property, the fact that the plaintiff may have been guilty of contributory negligence shall not bar a recovery by the plaintiff or his legal representative where such negligence was not greater than the causal negligence of the defendant or defendants against whom recovery is sought…”

-In other words, so long as the accident victim is less than 51 percent to blame for the accident, they can still recover damages based on the percent they’re at fault.
+In other words, so long as the accident victim is less than 51 percent to blame for the accident, they can still recover damages based on the percentage they’re at fault.
 For example, if you were only 20 percent at fault, you can still recover 80 percent of whatever amount is awarded as compensation.
 If you were 51 percent or more at fault, however, you lose the right to receive any compensation at all.

 Contact an Experienced Personal Injury Lawyer in Montgomery County